AmbulnzLLC/devops-scratch/170524.aws-loft/readme.md

 ## Health Checks

+* Health check should fail as soon as an API server starts returning 5xx-level errors at any time.
-* Health checks can be setup on Nginx to fail if either node or Nginx returned a 5xx level error.
+* Health checks can be setup on Nginx.

 ## Database Performance